feenkcom/pdt2famix/README.md

 To launch pdt2famix in a new Eclipse installation create a launch configuration for an `Eclipse Application`. pdt2famix will add a context menu to the `Project Explorer` view.

 To launch pdt2famix as a product (headless) create a product configuration that runs `com.feenk.pdt2famix.client.product`.
 You can also create a launch configuration that runs the application `com.feenk.pdt2famix.client.application`.

+To run the tests associated with pdt2famix create a new launch configuration for `JUnit Plug-in Test` and select to run the tests from the project `com.feenk.pdt2famix.exporter.test`.
+The current version of pdt2famix needs to run the tests in a workspace where the project `com.feenk.pdt2famix.exporter.samples` is already loaded.
+Hence, before running the tests you need to configure an new workspace where this project is loaded and update the `Location` parameter of the launch configuration to point to that workspace.
+Then make sure the launch configuration only clears the log and not the entire workspace before running the tests, as otherwise the project will be removed before running the tests.

 ## Releasing pdt2famix